 It’s debilitating isn’t it?
 I try to remember where it started but I feel like it started too young.

 I remember sitting in my 3rd grade class playing Barbie dolls with my friend Nadia.
 She was teaching me about the birds and the bees which made for an interesting conversation later with my parents and teacher.
 The conversation transferred to her telling me about how her parents were getting a divorce and so were all of the other kids parents.
 I told Nadia that would never happen to mine.
-It was one week later when my parents announced their divorce to my brother and I, and that was the first time I felt it.
+It was a year or so later when my parents announced their divorce to my brother and I, and that was the first time I felt it.
 That tunnel vision feeling, fast breathing, my chest felt like it was going to explode, my thoughts were going a mile a minute and I felt like I was going to throw up.
 Ever since that day, anxiety would live with me.

 I would get anxiety when I would walk into a party and suddenly think everyone was whispering about me, or when the bell rang for lunch in middle school because I knew I’d probably eat by myself and hide in the bathroom.
 I’d have it when I would take my tests because if I didn’t let people copy me, I was the nerd who no one liked.
 I’d have anxiety thinking about dying young or someone I love being taken too soon and I’d have it dating someone new and wonder if they would hurt me or have bad intentions.